Walter Mondale

 In 1976, Jimmy Carter, the Democratic presidential nominee, chose Mondale as his vice-presidential running mate.
-The Carter–Mondale ticket narrowly defeated the Republican ticket of incumbent president Gerald Ford and his running mate Bob Dole from Kansas.
+The Carter–Mondale ticket narrowly defeated the Republican ticket of incumbent president Gerald Ford and his running mate Bob Dole.
 The economy worsened during Carter and Mondale's time in office, and they lost the 1980 presidential election in a landslide to Republicans Ronald Reagan and George H. W. Bush.
-In 1984, Mondale won the Democratic presidential nomination and campaigned for a nuclear freeze, the Equal Rights Amendment, an increase in taxes, and a reduction of U.S. public debt.
+In 1984, Mondale won the Democratic presidential nomination and campaigned for a nuclear freeze, the ratification of the Equal Rights Amendment, an increase in taxes, and a reduction of U.S. public debt.
 His vice presidential nominee, U.S. representative Geraldine Ferraro from New York, was the first female vice-presidential nominee of any major party in U.S. history.
-Mondale and Ferraro lost the election to the incumbents Reagan and Bush, with Reagan winning 49 states and Mondale carrying only his home state of Minnesota and the Washington, D.C.
-(District of Columbia).
+Mondale and Ferraro lost the election to the incumbents Reagan and Bush, with Reagan winning 49 states and Mondale carrying only his home state of Minnesota and Washington, D.C.

 After his defeat, Mondale joined the Minnesota-based law firm Dorsey & Whitney and the National Democratic Institute (1986–1993).
 President Bill Clinton appointed Mondale United States ambassador to Japan in 1993; he retired from that post in 1996.
 In 2002, Mondale became the last-minute choice of the Minnesota Democratic–Farmer–Labor Party to run for Senate after Democratic U.S. Senate member Paul Wellstone was killed in a plane crash less than two weeks before the election.
-Mondale narrowly lost the race to mayor of Saint Paul, Minnesota Norm Coleman.
+Mondale narrowly lost the race to the mayor of Saint Paul, Minnesota, Norm Coleman.
 He then returned to working at Dorsey & Whitney and remained active in the Democratic Party.
 Mondale later took up a part-time teaching position at the University of Minnesota's Humphrey School of Public Affairs.
 He died in 2021 from natural causes.